Why Budgeting Matters in Africa

 What if my expenses exceed my income?

-If you have variable income (freelancing, business), use your average monthly income from the past 6 months.
-Budget based on your lowest expected income and treat higher-earning months as bonus savings opportunities.
+Use your average monthly income from the past 6 months as your baseline.
+Budget based on your lowest expected month and treat above-average months as surplus for savings or debt repayment.
+This is especially important for traders, freelancers, and seasonal earners common across Africa.